 2. Love Grows Everywhere

-By Barry Timms, illustrated by Tisha Lee
+By Barry Timms, Illustrated by Tisha Lee

 This heartwarming book shows how we care for others around us can help love grow anywhere, even at school!